Below you'll find answers to the most frequently asked questions regarding payouts through our Online Payments feature in SimplePractice:

 To learn more about this, see How do I keep track of credit card payments?

 I haven't received a payout I was expecting - where is it and what should I do?

 If a payout hasn’t arrived according to its expected delivery date, there can be several reasons why:

-- Payout failed: There are a number of reasons why a payout might fail when attempting to deposit into a bank account.
+- There are a number of reasons why a payout might fail when attempting to deposit into a bank account.

-- The account requires re-verification: SimplePractice treats your security as a priority.
+- SimplePractice treats your security as a priority.
 Our goal is to make sure that your Online Payments account is secure and never compromised.
 We've implemented various mechanisms to alert us when there might be suspicious activity in your account.
-If your account is flagged, your payouts would be delayed and our team would work to re-verify your account.
+If your account is flagged, your payouts would be delayed, and our team would work to re-verify your account.
 You can rest assured that your account is being carefully reviewed and our team is working hard to get your account reverified as soon as possible so that your payouts can resume.

 Note: If none of the reasons listed above appear to be the culprit of a delayed or missing payout, we recommend waiting five business days from the expected deposit date before escalating.
 There can sometimes be processing delays on the receiving bank’s end that our payment processor won’t have visibility into.
 If five business days have elapsed and the payout still hasn’t arrived, submit a help request.

 You can adjust your payout schedule to be daily, weekly, or monthly.
 Here’s how: